-68 ways to increase your social media following
+68 winning ways to engage your social media following

 “If you are a small business coming up with social media marketing ideas can be daunting and you can often run out of things to say or worse still lose heart and give up altogether.

 As a small business owner myself, I believe it is important to keep plugging away.